BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/newboard.md

 to the processor clock `clk` in `RTL/femtosoc.v`.
 You will also need to define `NRV_FREQ` as the board's frequency (the UART used for serial communication at 115200 bauds depends on it).
-If the board's clock is too fast, then you may divide it using a counter (see e.g. `RTL/PLL/pll_fomu.v`).
+If the board's clock is too fast, then you may divide it using a counter.

 Then, once this works, you'll probably want to use a true PLL instead, because it lets you fine-tune the frequency.
 Start by copying the one